pscott12/azure-resume/README.md

 # azure-resume
-This is a project where I will be building out a resume
+This is a project where I will be building out a resume within Azure